5 Benefits of Content Marketing for Small Businesses.

 4. Engage Existing Customers to Drive Repeat Business

-A key element of any content marketing strategy should be to engage existing customers as a way of driving repeat business and ensuring that your budget is spent as efficiently as possible.
+A key element of any content marketing strategy should be to engage existing customers to drive repeat business and ensure that your budget is spent as efficiently as possible.

 The reason for this is simple; acquiring a new customer can cost at least five times more than retaining an existing one, and increasing retention by as little as 5% can increase profits by anywhere between 25% and 95% for business owners.